 Settlement is due by no later than the fourth Business Day following the Valuation Point.
 An order for the purchase of Shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application.
-Investors will not receive title to Shares until cleared funds have been received from the investor and received by the Company.
+Investors will not receive title to Shares until cleared funds have been received from the investor, allocated to the investor's account and received by the Company.